Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 1. Level 1 Autism Spectrum Disorder

 Although it was earlier called Asperger’s syndrome (most people are still familiar with this name), it has been reclassified as level 1 autism spectrum disorder by the American Psychiatric Association’s DSM-5 diagnostic manual.
-The syndrome is characterized by problems with social and communication skills.
+Children with level 1 autism spectrum disorder often demonstrate strong language skills and above-average intelligence, but may find social communication challenging.

 2. Rett syndrome

 It is a rare neurodevelopmental disorder in infants, primarily girls.
-A global prevalence study by multiple researchers indicated that Rett syndrome is diagnosed among 7.1 cases per 100,000 females.
-This syndrome affects almost every aspect of life as it is characterized by loss of coordination, breathing problems, and communication and speech problems.
-(4)
+A global prevalence study by multiple researchers indicated that Rett syndrome is diagnosed among 7.1 cases per 100,000 females (6).
+This syndrome affects almost every aspect of life as it is characterized by loss of coordination, breathing problems, and communication and speech problems (7).

 protip_icon Point to consider